khaldi-med/coursera/soft_skill/creative_Thinking/note.md

 * **Big "C" creativity** goes beyond the everyday problem solving, where humankind has made giant leaps in, for example, literature and academia where evidence of grand creativity can be found.
 These milestones can be embodied or represented by objects, be it the spaceship that took the first person to the moon, or a painting that provoked a new movement of thoughts and techniques.

-* Top 6 Brainstorming Techniques
+### Top 6 Brainstorming Techniques

-Let's start with Brainstorming.
+    * Let's start with Brainstorming.
 The aim of this tool is not to produce inventions for fully developed products, instead, it is used to assist with the generation of ideas.
 This can be done at any stage of the problem-solving process but tends to focus on problem exploration, idea generation, and concept evaluation.

 * Brainstorming is a well-known activity which involves a multi-disciplinary group of people to solve the stated problem.
 Yet the rules and types of brainstorming may not be as familiar.
 Learning and applying the rules and types of brainstorming can make the sessions dramatically more productive.

 * The various types of brainstorming which you will be learning about during this week, include:

-    * **Flipchart:**
+    * **1. Flipchart:**
         - The Flip Chart approach serves as a great entry activity to a brainstorming session.
 For example, it can be used to determine the important areas of a problem.
 The group can "Flip Chart" brainstorm these for several minutes.

         1. During preparation, ensure that the brief defines the problems and that people, pens and drawing surface are available